-On a local level, we have concentrated our efforts in directing the development of a temporary neighborhood center to serve as a holding area before and during a hurricane.
+On a local level, we have concentrated our efforts on directing the development of a temporary neighborhood center to serve as a holding area before and during a hurricane.
 Register your horse for the Town of Davie’s Temporary Housing for Horses.
 This program is for Davie residents or for horses boarded in Davie only.

-UPDATE: Due to COVID-19, we will be accepting the forms via email, and the fees have been waived at this time.
-Please email completed forms to Anna Francis, Event Specialist, firstname.lastname@example.org.
+Due to COVID-19, we will be accepting the forms via email, and the fees have been waived at this time.
+Please email completed forms to Anna Francis, Event Specialist, email@example.com.

 No registration will be available at the site or after a storm watch is issued!